Ammar-ss/MY-MICCAI-PAPER-REPO/README.md

 # MY-MICCAI-PAPER-REPO
-FETALFusion — MICCAI 2026 Submission
+FETALFusion for MICCAI 2026 Submission

 This repository contains the full training and evaluation code for FETALFusion.